 Glencoe home prices are not only among the most expensive in Illinois, but Glencoe real estate also consistently ranks among the most expensive in America.

-Glencoe is a decidedly white-collar village, with fully 95.74% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Glencoe is a village of managers, professionals, and sales and office workers.
-There are especially a lot of people living in Glencoe who work in management occupations (24.26%), sales jobs (14.44%), and legal occupations (12.88%).
+Glencoe is a decidedly white-collar village, with fully 95.33% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Glencoe is a village of professionals, managers, and sales and office workers.
+There are especially a lot of people living in Glencoe who work in management occupations (22.98%), sales jobs (14.11%), and business and financial occupations (12.32%).

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 15.73% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in Glencoe telecommute to their jobs.
+Overall, about 11.18% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 In addition, Glencoe is home to many people who could be described as "urban sophisticates".
 Urban sophisticates are people who are both educated and wealthy, and thus tend to be older, richer, and more established than young professionals.
 "Urban sophisticates" is not just about being educated and well-off financially: it is a point of view and state of mind, one that you might call 'urbaneness'.
 But such people can and do regularly live in small towns, suburbs and rural areas, as well as in big cities.
 They read, support the arts and high-end shops, and love travel.

 The most common language spoken in Glencoe is English.
-Other important languages spoken here include Spanish and Hebrew.
+Other important languages spoken here include Italian and Chinese.